Jehan Casinader discovers the famous river's ancient past has to compete with its colourful present

 My questions go unanswered, but if there is anything to be learned from this journey, it is that the gods and generals of yesteryear are not the only ones who can lay claim to the Nile.

-Innovative Travel has a nine-day Jewels of the Nile cruise package on the TuYa, taking in Cairo, Luxor, Esna, Edfu, Kom Ombo and Aswan for from $2260 per person first class, with a free upgrade to deluxe on the cruise.
-Valid for sales before April 27 for travel May 1 to September 15, subject to availability.
+Getting there: Innovative Travel has a nine-day Jewels of the Nile cruise package on the TuYa, taking in Cairo, Luxor, Esna, Edfu, Kom Ombo and Aswan.
 The trip includes two nights in Giza, two nights in Cairo and a four-night Nile cruise.
 Domestic flights, airport transfers, and some meals included.
 International airfares additional.
-Visit innovativetravel.co.nz or call 0508 100 111.
+Call 0508 100 111 for more details.